xlan11/pokedex/README.md

 # pokedex

-from james q quick tutorial
+from a james quick tutorial